Join Here | Log In

 AMPD1 deficiency, also known as myoadenylate deaminase deficiency, has varying effects on exercise performance, heart attack response, and methotrexate (cancer drug) response.

-AMPD1 causes sore muscles soon after a workout and sometimes muscle spasms when working out.[ref]
+The main symptom of AMPD1 deficiency is that it causes sore muscles soon after a workout and sometimes muscle spasms when working out.[ref]

 Prevalence of AMPD1 polymorphism: